bluz71/platters/README.md

 commenting components.

-Platters is primarily a server-side application with sprinkles of JavaScript (Turbolinks, jQuery and CofeeScript).
+Platters is primarily a server-side application with sprinkles of JavaScript (Turbolinks, jQuery, unobtrusive jQuery and CofeeScript).
 Note, using a client-side JavaScript framework, such as Ember.js or React, was ruled out due to complexity for such a small application such as this.

 Core Technologies
 -----------------